 Instructions

-- In a large mixing bowl, stir together the homogenized coconut milk, melted coconut oil, eggs, granulated sugar, and vanilla.
+- In a large bowl, stir together the homogenized coconut milk, melted coconut oil, eggs, granulated sugar, and vanilla.

 - In a medium bowl, whisk together the flour, shredded coconut, and baking powder, then add to the wet ingredients.
 Mix until just combined.